Official Celebration

 Executive Director, Japanese Community Youth Council (JCYC)

-San Francisco – Ho Chi Minh City Sister City Committee
+SF – Ho Chi Minh City Sister City Committee - 25th Anniversary

 San Francisco is proud to be the American city with the longest and deepest ties of friendship with Vietnam.
 This special connection contributes to the vitality of not only our city and Vietnam, but also to the strong ties between the two countries.
 The award winning Sister City Committee relationship promotes cultural, healthcare, bio- technology, environmental, transportation, educational, and other programs.
 The official ties between San Francisco and Ho Chi Minh City began in 1995 and pre-dates the diplomatic relationship between the United States and Vietnam by three months.